 - Worldwide ‘access & diversity slam’ — Individual countries will showcase innovative access and diversity activities in their own countries.

 - Global student voices campaign — Bringing together the voices of students from diverse communities and their stories from across the world.

 - Launch of the Global Higher Education Access & Diversity Consortium — It is envisaged such a consortium will focus in particular on building the evidence base and using this to advocate for change and driving forward innovation in practice.

-Register your expression of interest to attend WAHED here.
+Register to attend WAHED here.

 For further inquiries please email email@example.com.